-FLI and TDI are monetary benefits that currently provide up to 6 weeks of partial wage replacement.
+FLI and TDI are monetary benefits.
 FLI is to bond with a child, or care for a family member.
-TDI is short-term disability for non-work related illness or injury.
+TDI is short-term disability for non-work-related illness or injury.
 Expectant mothers are eligible for both.

-Beginning July 1, 2020, the programs will double paid leave to 12 consecutive weeks in a 12-month period.
-Intermittent paid leave will increase from 42 to 56 days in a 12-month period.
+In 2020, the programs were required to double paid leave to 12 consecutive weeks in a 12-month period.
+Intermittent paid leave increased from 42 to 56 days in a 12-month period.

-Payments will increase from $667 (maximum weekly benefit through June 30,2020), to $881 on July 1, 2020.
-Employers do not fund the wage replacement benefit, employees pay into the programs through an automatic payroll deduction.
-To cover the significant increases in these benefits, the taxable wage base has increased to $134,900 for 2020 for workers contributing to these programs, up from $34,400.
+Payments have increased from $667 (maximum weekly benefit), to $903 in 2021.
+Employers do not fund the wage replacement benefit; employees pay into the programs through an automatic payroll deduction.
+To cover the significant increases in these benefits, the taxable wage base has increased to $138,200 for 2021 for workers contributing to these programs.

 Security and Financial Empowerment (SAFE) Act

 The SAFE Act currently provides 20 days of unpaid leave to address circumstances resulting from domestic or sexual violence.
-Effective July 1, 2020, SAFE leave will be eligible for paid benefits under TDI for victims, or FLI if a family member is a victim of domestic or sexual abuse.
+In 2020, SAFE leave became eligible for paid benefits under TDI for victims, or FLI if a family member is a victim of domestic or sexual abuse.

-Under a new anti-retaliation provision, applicable to all the expanded family leave programs, employers may not:
+Under an anti-retaliation provision, applicable to all the expanded family leave programs, employers may not:

 - retaliate or discriminate against workers who request or take leave;